akb89/noframenet/README.md

   fullTextChunkSize: 20,
 };
 ```
-4. Finally, in the NoFrameNet directory, run:
+5. Start the full import process by running the following command in your terminal, under the NoFrameNet directory:
 ```
 npm run import
 ```